A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Results

-A more comprehensive analysis is carried out by adopting the linear regression method.
-Based on the p-values and R-square values summarized in Fig. \ref{fig:BoxPlots}B and \ref{fig:BoxPlots}C, some general conclusions could be reached, i.e. \begin{itemize} \item The normalized cumulative number of recovered/quarantined cases on the 100th day $R_{100}/N$, $Q_{100}/N$, the infection rate $\beta$ and the half-time show a statistically significant linear correlation with the overall control strength of each country (p-value less than $0.01$). \item The p-values between the infection rate $\beta$ and policies in four categories are all less than $0.05$, meanwhile their corresponding R-square values are relatively small too.
+A more quantitative analysis is carried out by adopting multiple linear regression.
+Based on p-values and R-square values summarized in Figs. \ref{fig:BoxPlots}B-\ref{fig:BoxPlots}G, some general conclusions are reached, i.e. \begin{itemize} \item Except for the lag time, all other five dynamical features are statistically significantly correlated with the overall implementation intensity of control measures in each country, where the p-values for correlation coefficients are all less than $0.01$. \item The impacts of the control measures in Category 2 on the cumulative confirmed/cured/death cases on the 100th day $Q_{100}/N, R_{100}/N, D_{100}/N$ and the spreading rate $k_{app}$ are statistically significant.
+These findings reveal the importance of keeping track of suspected cases, who have had close contact with confirmed cases, for maintaining the epidemic under control. \item The p values for the linear correlations between the half time/lag time and measures in Category 4, the half-time and measures in Category 3 are less than $0.05$, meanwhile their corresponding R-square values are relatively small too.
 This fact reveals the intrinsic diversity and complexity of the spreading dynamics of COVID-19 epidemics.
-Solely raising up the strength of control policies may not be as effective as expected. \item The impacts of policies in Category 2 on the normalized cumulative number of quarantined cases on the 100th day $Q_{100}/N$ and the spreading rate, policies in Category 4 on the half time and lag time are statistically significant.
-The former reveals the importance of keeping track of people, who have close contact with those infected cases, for the success of the quarantine policy; while the latter shows adequate medical resources are crucial for maintaining the epidemic under control. \end{itemize}
+Solely raising up the control strength of single (or several) measure may not be as effective as expected. \item With respect to nations in Cluster 2, statistically significant correlations are observed between $Q_{100}/N$ and measures in Category 1, $D_{100}/N$ and measures in Category 1 and Category 4.
+Meanwhile, as a contrary, correlations are absent for nations in Cluster 3 (with p-values much larger than $0.05$).
+This result hints that strengthening the public control, like school and workplace closures, can be effective only when the epidemic is still under control.
+So is the increase of medical resources for reducing the death cases. \end{itemize}